DAGWorks-Inc/hamilton/decorators.md

 ## @tag

 Allows you to attach metadata to a node (any node decorated with the function).
-A common use of this is to enable marking nodes as part of some data product.
+A common use of this is to enable marking nodes as part of some data product, or for GDPR/privacy purposes.

 For instance: